 Preparation is the key to attaining a high score in the TEAS test.
 Learning about the question types and the sources from where you could practice these questions is an important part of your preparation schedule.
-Before we go into the details of the TEAS V Questions, let's go through a brief introduction about the test:
+Before we go into the details of the questions, let's go through a brief introduction about the test:

-The TEAS or the Test of Essential Academic Skills assess the skills of candidates to identify whether they have the potential to succeed in a nursing program or not.
-The skills in the fields of Math, Science, English and Reading are tested in this test.
+The Test of Essential Academic Skills assess the skills of candidates to identify whether they have the potential to succeed in a nursing program or not.
+The abilities in the fields of Math, Science, English and Reading are assessed in this test.

-There are in total 170 TEAS V Questions and all of them are multiple-choice questions.
+There are in total 170 questions and all of them are multiple-choice questions.
 Of this, 150 are scored and the remaining 20 are un-scored pre-test items.

 The Math Section

 Precision and accuracy is essential for a nursing student and therefore these two skills are primarily tested in the math section.
 Only basic math is tested here and the problems can be solved mentally or using a scratch paper.
 Also, use of calculators is prohibited.
 There are 45 test questions and the time limit for this section is 56 minutes.
 The subtopics tested in this section are:

 Further, the questions of this section deal with whole numbers, metric conversion, decimals, algebraic equations, fractions, ratio, proportions and percentages.